Terlo/memory-training/README.md

-📝 Memory Game

-Memory Game is a command line based application that generates a random string and asks the user to recall it.
+A command line based application that generates a random string and asks the user to recall it.
 The application keeps track of the number of correct guesses.

 ## 🚀 Getting Started